coverlet-coverage/coverlet/README.md

 dotnet test /p:CollectCoverage=true /p:MergeWith='/path/to/result.json'
 ```

 The value given to `/p:MergeWith` **must** be a path to Coverlet's own json result format.
-The results in the file will be read, and added to the new results written to by Coverlet.
+The results in `result.json` will be read, and added to the new results written to by Coverlet.

 #### Threshold